siddharthborderwala/sassy-datepicker/README.md

 | className    |        `string`         | The className prop                                                            |
 | ref          |   `React.ForwardRef`    | The ref prop                                                                  |

+And all the other react props for an HTMLDivElement including the className prop.

 ## Example

 You can view a good example over at [Stackblitz](https://stackblitz.com/edit/react-umsdtl)